 Note that Apple has never added the “Pro” tag to any iPhone prior to this one, saving it for iPads and MacBooks with significantly better displays and processors.
 Though all iPhone 11 versions use the same A13 Bionic chip for its processing needs, the two Pro models feature the aforementioned Super Retina XDR OLED screens.
 A side-by-side observation reveals the considerable upgrade that is over the iPhone 11’s Liquid Retina LCD.

 In addition to display resolution, the Pixel 4 XL ups the ante with a much higher maximum refresh rate at 90 Hz, similar to several Android flagships.
 That’s going to make scrolling around feel buttery smooth.
-Based from a video leaking the phone’s capabilities, there’s a lot to be excited about the Pixel 4 XL’s screen.
-What this means is that Google will put up a better fight this year on the eye candy front and other manufacturers (and us consumers!) should take notice.

 This new generation of iPhone devices features the latest Apple A13 Bionic chip, which the company claims is the fastest ever on a smartphone.
 Early benchmark tests seem to confirm this, with the iPhone 11 phones posting significantly higher single- and multi-core scores than even the newest Android flagships, like the Note 10+.
 It’s also considerably more powerful than the previous A12 chip.
 Apple says that the A13’s CPU and GPU are up to 20% faster and consumes up to 40% less power than last year’s iteration.